 If you suffer from PMS, you may experience different types of symptoms than your mother, your sister, or a female friend.
 Even if your symptoms are the same as someone else’s, you may experience them more or less intensely.
 Your symptoms may vary from menstrual period to menstrual period and may change over the years.
 For some women, symptoms are intense but short-lived.
 Other women have to interrupt their normal routines because of the symptoms they experience.

-Symptoms can last anywhere from a few hours to 2 weeks before the start of a menstrual period.
+Symptoms can last anywhere from a few hours to 2 weeks before the start of a menstrual period, with an average duration of 6 days per month.
 They usually start to go away when your period begins.
 In women close to menopause, symptoms may continue through and after a menstrual period.
 Some women go on to have painful periods after experiencing PMS.
 Teenage girls, for example, often have very painful periods after PMS, but this trend usually disappears as they get older.

 PMS symptoms can be grouped into three categories: